How Robin S' 'Show Me Love' became one of dance music’s most iconic anthems

-UK label Champion Records is celebrating their 35th year with a series of remixes of classic releases.
-The label's best-known hit is Robin S' ‘Show Me Love’, produced by Swedish master mixer Stonebridge.
-Harold Heath caught up with Stoney, Champion A&R Paul Oakenfold, and Robin herself to learn the story of one of dance music’s most iconic songs
+UK label Champion Records is celebrating its 35th year with a series of remixes of classic releases.
+The label's best-known hit is Robin S' ‘Show Me Love’, which was remixed by Swedish producer Stonebridge in 1993 to become the timless hit we know and love today.
+Here, Harold Heath catches up with Stoney, Champion A&R Paul Oakenfold, and Robin herself to learn the story of one of dance music’s most iconic anthems

 It’s been quite the journey for a song that had an inauspicious beginning.
 The rarely heard original from 1990 was pleasant enough but didn’t stand out among the many quality vocal house tracks that were blooming at the start of the ‘90s.
 Channelling Jocelyn Brown’s ‘Somebody Else’s Guy’, the original ‘Show Me Love’ was of its time: slightly clunky percussion, synthetic sax riff, a descending piano chord progression, all of which singularly failed to bring out the melancholic soul of Robin S’s vocal.
 In its original form, it sat on the shelves at Champion Records, just waiting for its moment.